bayfrontmedia/bones/docs/services/events.md

 - `app.bootstrap`: Executes just after the app's `/resources/bootstrap.php` file has been loaded.
 The [service container](../usage/container.md) is passed as a parameter.
 - `app.cli`: Executes when the app interface is `CLI`.
 The [Symfony Console application](../usage/console.md) is passed as a parameter.
-- `app.schedule.start`: Executes before running scheduled jobs from the command line using `schedule:run`.
+- `app.schedule.start`: Executes before running scheduled jobs from the command line using `php bones schedule:run`.
   The scheduler's [class instance](scheduler.md) is passed as a parameter.
 - `app.schedule.end`: Executes after all scheduled jobs are completed from the command line using `schedule:run`.
 The `$result` is passed as a parameter.